AIO1/ECSPrimengTable/README.md

 Once satisfied with the configuration, users can click **Export** to generate the Excel file, which will be automatically downloaded to their device.

+Programmatically, the export process can be setup to use **specific date formats** for Excel, independent of the UI display.
+This means you can:
+- Define a **global Excel date format** that applies to all date columns.
+- Override the format **per column**, allowing certain columns to have a different Excel format than the rest.
+- Ensure that exported Excel files display dates consistently according to your preferred formatting rules, regardless of how dates appear in the on-screen table.

 <br><br>